Saturn: Orbit and rotation

-In March 2007, it was found that the variation of radio emissions from the planet did not match Saturn's rotation rate.
+In March 2007, it was found that the variation in radio emissions from the planet did not match Saturn's rotation rate.
 This variance may be caused by geyser activity on Saturn's moon Enceladus.
 The water vapor emitted into Saturn's orbit by this activity becomes charged and creates a drag upon Saturn's magnetic field, slowing its rotation slightly relative to the rotation of the planet.

-An apparent oddity for Saturn is that it does not have any known trojan asteroids.
-These are minor planets that orbit the Sun at the stable Lagrangian points, designated L4 and L5, located at 60° angles to the planet along its orbit.
-Trojan asteroids have been discovered for Mars, Jupiter, Uranus, and Neptune.
-Orbital resonance mechanisms, including secular resonance, are believed to be the cause of the missing Saturnian trojans.